wp-plugins/rss-footer/readme.txt

 * Check out the other [Wordpress plugins](http://yoast.com/wordpress/) by the same author.

 == Changelog ==

+= 0.9.8 =
+* Should not release updates before having had 2 cups of coffee.
+Fixes bug in 0.9.7 upgrade.

 = 0.9.7 =
 * Minor fix to fix UTF8 issues, thanks to [this forum thread](http://wordpress.org/support/topic/plugin-rss-footer-make-it-utf-8-compatible).